chefong/8-Puzzle/README.md

 Afterwards, you will be prompted in the command line to either select a default puzzle or enter your own puzzle, and select which type of search algorithm to perform.

 ## Output
-A sample output of the program is shown below, for when the user chooses to select a *Default Puzzle*, the *Medium* level puzzle, and *A\* search with the Euclidean distance heuristic*
+A sample output of the program is shown below, for when the user chooses to select a *Default Puzzle*, the *Medium* level puzzle, and *A\* search with the Euclidean distance heuristic*.

+*Note: some parts of the output are hidden with "..."*.
 ```
 Type "1" to use a default puzzle, or "2" to enter your own puzzle.
 1